dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 ```

-We can multiply this shadow result to our light calculation we had before for the final result
+We can multiply our light calculations we had before by this shadow multiplier for the final result.
 ```cpp
 grid[index].extra.xyz = lightCol * attenuation * intensity * shadowMultiplier;
 ```